-On August 24, 2018, the Company incorporated a subsidiary, Minera Mazateca, S.A. de C.V. ("Minera Mazateca" or "Subsidiary"), under the laws of the Mexican Republic.
+On August 24, 2018, the Company incorporated a subsidiary, Minera Mazateca, S.A. de C.V. ("Minera Mazateca" or "Subsidiary"), under the laws of the United Mexican States.

 The Company is listed as a Tier 2 mining exploration issuer.
 These consolidated financial statements (the "Financial Statements") present the consolidated operations of the Company and its subsidiary.
 The Company is primarily engaged in the acquisition, exploration and development of mineral properties in Quebec, Canada and in the state of Oaxaca, Mexico (via its subsidiary).
-At February 28, 2019, the Company had no revenue producing operations and has an accumulated deficit of \$4,861,655 (February 28, 2018 - \$4,587,754) since its inception.
-However, the Company has sufficient cash resources to meet its obligations for at least twelve months from the end of the reporting year.
+At February 29, 2020, the Company had no revenue producing operations and has an accumulated deficit of \$5,363,522 (February 28, 2019 - \$4,861,655) since its inception.
+The Company has cash exploration and evaluation obligations for approximately \$497,000 during twelve months from the end of the reporting year with a working capital of \$239.
+These factors indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 The Company will periodically have to raise funds to continue operations and, although it has been successful in doing so in the past, there is no assurance it will be able to do so in the future.